Hierarchical Self-Supervised Representation Learning for Depression Detection from Speech: RELATED WORK

 \subsection{Self-Supervised Representations and Their Integration}

-Self-supervised learning (SSL) has transformed speech representation learning by enabling models to extract meaningful structure from large-scale unlabeled audio.
-Models such as Wav2Vec 2.0 \cite{baevski2020wav2vec}, HuBERT \cite{hsu2021hubert}, WavLM \cite{chen2022wavlm}, and Whisper \cite{radford2023robust} produce rich, multi-layer contextualized representations that encode both low-level acoustic cues and high-level semantic information.
-These representations have demonstrated strong transferability and are now widely adopted in downstream affective computing tasks \cite{Zhang2021Depa, Toto2021, lin2022deep, chen2022speechformer, ravi2022step, wu2023self, zhang2024improving, SFTN2024, wang2024speechformer}.
+Self-supervised learning (SSL) has significantly advanced speech representation learning by enabling models to learn from large-scale unlabeled audio.
+Models such as Wav2Vec 2.0 \cite{baevski2020wav2vec}, HuBERT \cite{hsu2021hubert}, WavLM \cite{chen2022wavlm}, and Whisper \cite{radford2023robust} produce multi-layer contextualized representations that encode both low-level acoustic details and high-level semantic content.
+These representations are highly transferable and have been widely adopted as input features for downstream depression detection tasks, typically by selecting features from a single SSL layer \cite{Zhang2021Depa, Toto2021, lin2022deep, chen2022speechformer, ravi2022step, wu2023self, zhang2024improving, SFTN2024, wang2024speechformer}.

-In speech-based depression detection, SSL features have been used as inputs to various classifiers, often yielding performance gains over traditional handcrafted features.
-For instance, DEPA \cite{Zhang2021Depa} extracted HuBERT representations and fed them into a CNN-RNN classifier, while SpeechFormer \cite{chen2022speechformer} processes Wav2Vec features through a hierarchical Transformer with learnable temporal downsampling.
-These methods demonstrate that SSL embeddings contain depression-relevant information.
-However, they typically rely on features from a single SSL layer, either chosen heuristically or via ablation, which leads to three key limitations.

-First, selecting a single layer ignores the hierarchical structure of SSL models.
-Prior research has shown that shallow layers capture fine-grained acoustic and prosodic information, while deeper layers encode semantic and speaker-level context \cite{nguyen2024exploring, de2024layer, ashihara2024self}.
-Using only one layer discards complementary cues present across the representation stack.
-Second, this approach often introduces dataset-specific bias, as the "optimal" layer may vary across tasks and corpora, reducing robustness and generalizability.
-Third, these methods lack mechanisms to model the interactions between different SSL layers, missing an opportunity to construct richer, more discriminative embeddings.
-Wu et al. \cite{wu2023self} empirically validated these concerns by evaluating Wav2Vec 2.0, HuBERT, and WavLM across all layers.
-They observed substantial performance variability depending on which layer was used, reinforcing the instability of single-layer representations and the need for more robust, structured integration of multi-layer features.